 How do cybercriminals ‘pharm’ for your details?

 Every website has an Internet Protocol (IP) address, and pharmers will exploit that host name in a number of ways in an attempt to gain a user’s personal information.
 Such tactics include:

 - Slight misspelling of domain names: This will inadvertently trick users into using the pharmer’s website.
 For example a pharmer may direct from www.NGMbank.com.au by using the URL www.NGMbnk.com.au

 - Malicious Software (Malware) – Viruses and Trojans which can intercept an internet users request to visit a particular site (in this case www.NGMbank.com.au) and redirect the user to the site the pharmer has established (www.NGMbnk.com.au)

 - Domain Hijacking – where a hacker steals and redirects all internet web traffic from a legitimate website to the website the pharmer has established.

 - Domain Name Server (DNS) Cache Poisoning – This is a type of attack that exploits vulnerabilities in the DNS system.
 The result is that internet traffic will be diverted from legitimate websites to fake ones.
 DNS poisoning is extremely dangerous because it can spread from server to server.

-How prevalent are the cybercrimes of phishing and pharming?
+How prevalent are phishing and pharming?